On the approximability of random-hypergraph MAX-3-XORSAT problems with quantum algorithms: Analytical performance predictions

 Note that $\partial_{m} E_{m,n} |_{m,n=0} = \partial_{n} E_{m,n} |_{m,n=0} = 2p$, so $u_{0,0} = 0$.
 One can observe that if $p=2$, $\partial_{m} E_{m,0} = 4 \of{ 1 - \frac{4m}{N}}$, and the transverse field corrections to state energies are $m$-independent, so that the energy barrier between the two competing ground states is not renormalized by the transverse field.
 But for $p=3$ and higher these corrections are nontrivial and act to reduce the effective energy barrier between the states, increasing the tunneling matrix element.
 This process is effectively a resummation of higher order corrections and is necessary to obtain quantitatively accurate results.

 We start by computing the dressed states, summing over primary spin corrections only.
 They take the form

-The expression for $\ket{1_D}$ is identical.
+If we ignore the local band structure, the expression for $\ket{j_D}$ is functionally identical.
+Neglecting this structure is expected to underestimate the total collective tunneling rate; we revisit this issue in section~\ref{bandstructure}.
 We stop our expansion at order $M/2$, which is the lowest nontrivial order needed to connect the states.
 For simplicity we assume $M$ is even though the argument is easy to generalize to odd $M$ as well.
 Note that this state is not normalized, and in fact the norm of the state written above is exponentially large, so we will need to incorporate normalization corrections into the definition of the states.
 Thanks to the dressing of the states, we obtain a primary-spin energy splitting

 Evaluating these expressions, the degeneracy splitting from only considering primary spins is:

 Here, $\mathcal{N}_p$ is the normalization correction.
 This covers the primary spin portion of the macroscopic quantum tunneling rate.